Learning to live with Covid-19 has been a disruptive and challenging experience for many of our whānau, hapū and Iwi.

 The COVID-19 vaccination roll-out is currently underway in Aotearoa.
 Te Ranga Tupua Iwi Collective is encouraging uri of Whanganui Iwi to be vaccinated as an important step to keep our whānau protected from Covid-19.

-The vaccine is now available to everyone over the age of 12 - it is free and easy.
+The vaccine is now available to everyone over the age of 5 years old - it is free and easy.

 Most clinics you can walk in to - no need to book.
 Otherwise you can call 0800 28 29 26 or visit the website Book My vaccine.